chen86860/chen86860/README.md

 # Hi, I'm Jack~  🧑‍💻

 I'm a software engineer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
-Some technologies I enjoy working with include React, GraphQL and Golang, also embedded system developemnt like Raspberry Pi.
+Some technologies I enjoy working with include React, GraphQL and Golang, also embedded system development like Raspberry Pi.

 ## Find me around the web 🌎: